Admissions

 All Category 1 programs, with the exception of the Clinician Scholar Program, are matched via CaRMS.
 Please visit the CaRMS site for details about timeline and application process.

-- Letter of Approval from Ministry of Health Return of Service Program giving approval to defer or pause their Return of Service commitment for the duration of the training.
-This letter must be attached in addition to any other required documentation on the CaRMS application
+A Letter of Approval from the Applicant’s Return of Service Program giving approval to defer or pause their ROS obligation for the duration of the training is also required.
+ROS or IMG Applicants who do not attach this letter will not be considered.

 Timeline: